Dr-DKP/nurturelog/README.md

 - Wait 30 seconds and click/scroll on the page
 - Check browser console for errors (F12 → Console)

+### Charts Not Clickable

+**Solution:**
+- Ensure JavaScript is enabled in browser
+- Try refreshing the page
+- Check browser console for errors

+### Export Not Downloading

+**Solution:**
+- Check browser download permissions
+- Ensure pop-ups are not blocked
+- Try different browser if issue persists

 ### App Won't Open from File

 PWAs don't work from `file://` protocol.
 Must be served over HTTP/HTTPS.